 Why Yadkin Path?

-We are a place that, unlike many preschools and schools, meets far more than basic physical needs or academics.
+We are a place that, unlike many schools, meets far more than basic physical needs or academics.
 We are a home away from home that nourishes your child's emotional well-being and mental health; we are a Montessori school that specializes in nurturing cognitive development; and we are a mini-community for your child, modeling positive real-world interactions in a safe, loving environment.

 What does this mean for your child?